contentful/slash-developers/docs/javascript/tutorials/create-expressjs-app-using-contentful.md

 - Create an account with [Contentful][6] or [Log In][5].
 - Create a new Space with the 'Product Catalogue' template, name it whatever you like.
-- Copy the space Id and api key as shown in the screenshot
+- Copy the space Id and API key as shown in the screenshot

 ![Keys Page](keys_and_ids.png)